Visual-Illusions/Realms/README.md

 ## Compiling ##
 Create a new project in the IDE of your choice
-Add a current CanaryMod.jar, Bukkit API jar, sqlite.jar, viutils-1.0.0.jar, and jdom.jar to the build path Export!
+Add a current CanaryMod.jar, Bukkit API jar, sqlite.jar, viutils-1.0.0.jar, and jdom2.jar to the build path  (verify the names are the same, renaming may be required)
+Export!

-You can find VIUtils by visiting [ci.visualillusionsent.net](http://ci.visualillusionsent.net "jenkins") JDOM can be found by visiting [
+You can find VIUtils by visiting [ci.visualillusionsent.net](http://ci.visualillusionsent.net/job/VIUtils/lastBuild/net.visualillusionsent$viutils/ "jenkins")
+JDOM2 can be found by visiting [jdom.org](http://www.jdom.org/downloads/index.html "jdom") SQLite3-JDBC can be found by visiting [xerial.org](http://www.xerial.org/maven/repository/artifact/org/xerial/sqlite-jdbc/3.7.2/)

 ## License ##
 Realms v7